intel/platform-aware-scheduling/README.md

 To read more about scheduler extenders see the [official docs](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md).

+## Adding a new extender to Platform Aware Scheduling
+Platform Aware Scheduling is a single repo designed to host multiple hardware enabling Kubernetes Scheduler Extenders.
+A new scheduler can be added with an issue and pull request.

+Each project under the top-level repo has its own go module, dependency model and lifecycle.There is no single top level go.mod for the project.
+Some development tools and testing workflows may need to be done in the context of the go module they're targeting i.e. by changing into one of the directories that contains a go module.

 ## Communication and contribution

 Report a bug by [filing a new issue](https://github.com/intel/telemetry-aware-scheduling/issues).